Witiko/markdown/artwork/2023-12-19-wolf-experiment/README.md

 This artwork was created by <https://fiverr.com/quickcartoon> in December 2023.

-It first appeared in the TUGboat article [_Fast regression testing of TeX packages: Multiprocessing and batching_][tb139], published in April 2024.
+It first appeared in the TUGboat article [_Fast Regression Testing of TeX Packages: Multiprocessing and Batching_][tb139], published in April 2024.

 ## License terms